Somerset County Cricket Club in 2005: Durham v Somerset (6–9 May)

-Durham saw off the Andrew Caddick scare against Somerset to win a close match by four wickets.
+Durham saw off the Andy Caddick scare against Somerset to win a close match by four wickets.
 Somerset chose to bat after winning the toss at Stockton-on-Tees, in the first match at this ground in six years.
 England fast bowler Steve Harmison continued his return to form, removing both Somerset openers, but conceded many runs in the process, and it was England ODI all-rounder Paul Collingwood who was the star, taking the wickets of the Somerset top-scorers James Hildreth (caught by Gareth Breese for 70) and Ian Blackwell (bowled for 48) in addition to the three last lower-order wickets.
 Somerset were all out for 252 in just 63.3 overs.

-In reply, Durham struggled with playing Andrew Caddick, as he removed four Durham batsmen for single-figure scores.
+In reply, Durham struggled with playing Caddick, as he removed four Durham batsmen for single-figure scores.
 Only Liam Plunkett (74 not out) and Mark Davies (62) managed to play Caddick with some success, and that was on the second day - at stumps on day one, Caddick had taken five wickets and reduced Durham to 141/7.
 Plunkett and Davies, batting at 8 and 10 respectively, saved the innings to 298 all out and a lead of 46 runs - while Caddick was taken around to end with six for 106.

 Harmison and Collingwood continued in the style of the first innings, although this time it was the real pace bowler who took the most wicket.
-On the afternoon of the second day, he again took both openers - including England opener Marcus Trescothick, and when Ian Blackwell (87) and Andrew Caddick threatened to run away with it with their partnership of 78 for the last wicket, it was Harmison who got Blackwell out, caught by Liam Plunkett.
+On the afternoon of the second day, he again took both openers - including England opener Marcus Trescothick, and when Ian Blackwell (87) and Caddick threatened to run away with it with their partnership of 78 for the last wicket, it was Harmison who got Blackwell out, caught by Liam Plunkett.
 Durham were set a tricky target of 243, but the Jamaican-born all-rounder Gareth Breese saw off the challenge of Caddick, who took yet another six-for - this time for 98 - to end with match figures of 12 for 104.
 However, he was the only bowler to dig in, and Michael Hussey (51), Dale Benkenstein (51) and the aforementioned Breese with 79 not out saw Durham reach the target to preserve their unbeaten run in the Championship.